beezwax/WP-Publish-to-Apple-News/readme.txt

 * Updated ads to use new features available in the 1.1 Apple News format.
 * Minor settings page updates.
 * Resolved some PHP warnings on the dashboard.
+* Updated all unit tests and improved test coverage.

 = 1.0.5 =
 * Fixed a performance issue caused by introduction of live post status, added 60 second cache and removed from email debugging.